When can I view?

 Where a property is currently tenanted we would usually be required to give the tenant 24 hours notice (some tenants will offer flexibility), where the property is vacant we will do everything in our power to arrange the viewing at the earliest possible opportunity.

-The process from viewing to check in can take up to 7 to 14 days subject to the referencing process, where a property is vacant and tenants are able to provide referencing fees and the required paper work quickly and the referencing process is straight forward occupation can be within 7 days.
+The process from viewing to check in can take up to 7 to 14 days subject to the referencing process, where a property is vacant and tenants are able to provide references and the required paper work quickly and the referencing process is straight forward occupation can be within 7 days.

 What references will I need?

 We will undertake a credit search, an employment/accountants reference, a current Landlords reference (if applicable).